juanhenao21/financial_response_spread_year/CITATION.md

-To reference the code, process or results in publications, please cite the one of the following you used:
+To reference the code, process or results in publications, please cite:

 IN PROCESS TO START PUBLICATIONS